quixio/quix-streams/README.md

 ## Library features

-This library provides several features and solves common problems you face when developing real-time streaming applications.
+The following features are designed to address common issues faced when developing real-time streaming applications:

 ### Streaming contexts
 Streaming contexts allow you to bundle data from one data source into the same scope with supplementary metadata—thus enabling workloads to be horizontally scaled with multiple replicas.